 The Second Perpetrator

 I don’t think I will ever forget this moment.
-It’s the one memory that burns so sharply I can feel the hurt within the pit of my stomach.
+It’s the one memory that burns so sharply that I can feel the hurt within the pit of my stomach.
 I was about 7-years old when it began.
-He asked me to come sit on his lap, I was wearing a green outfit (funny how certain things stand out when you look back).
+He asked me to come and sit on his lap, I was wearing a green outfit (funny how certain things stand out when you look back).
 This person, I trusted.
 Never did I think he would do this to me over and over again.

 Years later, he came to me and asked me for forgiveness.
 Admitting that what he had done was abhorrent.
-It’s difficult when this happens, because so many emotions course through your veins.
-But I chose in that moment to forgive him.
+It’s difficult when this happens because so many emotions course through your veins.
+But I chose at that moment to forgive him.
 Selfishly that forgiveness was for me, not him.
 I chose to set myself free of his trauma that day.
 In a way, I feel pity for him.
 I guess I am able to say that now.
 Now that I have healed as best I can.